 - We highly encourage parishes to live stream Mass, even on a daily basis, so that those unable to attend in person may maintain a spiritual connection with their local church.

-- Appropriate cleaning of high use areas within the church is to be done before and after each service.
+- Appropriate cleaning of high use areas within the church and ad experimentum: a basement, gym, adjacent space, is to be done before and after each service.

 - The pews utilized by the assembly shall be wiped down with disinfectant.